zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ## Portworx-powered volume provisioning

-RabbitMQ will first need a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) definition that sets the Portworx storage parameters for volume-creation, which are later attached to the pods running the RabbitMQ queue-supporting processes.
+RabbitMQ will first need a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) definition that sets the Portworx storage parameters for volume-creation, which are later attached to the pods that will be created.

 This _StorageClass_ will be referenced by a [PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) created later in this document.
 The PersistentVolume created by that is then used by the RabbitMQ cluster pods.

-The following will specifying ieach volume shall have two replica of the data, and requesting it be backed by a high-IO priority storage pool (which internally to Portworx, are a collection of similar spec disks/devices).
+The following will specifying each volume should have two replicas (of the data), and that it be backed by a high-IO priority storage pool (which internally to Portworx, is a collection of similar spec disks/devices).

 Run: